Trapped atoms in spatially-structured vector light fields: Coherent coupling of structured light fields to the motion of harmonically trapped atoms

 \section{Coherent coupling of structured light fields to the motion of harmonically trapped atoms}

 In this section, we extend the framework developed above to describe coherent coupling to the motion of single harmonically trapped ions or neutral atoms.
 We again focus on electric quadrupole transitions, which exhibit narrow linewidths, much smaller that the harmonic confinement secular frequencies.
-This admits optical driving within the \textit{resolved sideband regime} and therefore coherent driving of transitions between different oscillator eigenstates.
-Note that some of the following predictions have already been experimentally tested~\cite{stopp2022coherent}.
+This admits optical driving within the \textit{resolved sideband regime} and therefore coherent driving of transitions between different oscillator eigenstates as achieved by weakly detuning the laser frequency.
+Note that some of the following predictions have been already experimentally tested~\cite{stopp2022coherent}.

 A Coulomb crystal of $N$ ions confined in a harmonic potential is described by a set of $3N$ collective modes of oscillations (normal modes).
 For strong confinement (resolved sideband regime) and low temperatures (Lamb-Dicke regime), quantum mechanical behaviour of the normal modes can be observed.
 The normal modes are independently quantized, using the annihilation and creation operators $\hat{a}_{i}$ and $\hat{a}^{\dagger}_{i}$ ($i=\{1,\cdots,3N\}$), which create or destroy motional quanta pertaining to mode $i$, respectively.
 In the following, we restrict the treatment to the case of a single ion, which has three secular modes.
 These describe oscillations at secular frequencies $\omega_q$ and along directions $q=\{X,Y,Z\}$, which are the mutually orthogonal main axes of the confining trap potential.
 The oscillator eigenstates $\hat{a}^{\dagger}_q\hat{a}_q \ket{n_q}= n_q \ket{n_q}$ are characterized by motional quantum numbers $n_q$.
 In the resolved sideband regime, transitions between different eigenstates can be coherently driven.
 In order to describe the relative coupling strengths, we extend the framework introduced above by replacing the atomic center-of-mass coordinate $\vec{R}$ by $\vec{R}_0+\hat{\vec{R}}$, where $\vec{R}_0$ is the trap center and $\hat{\vec{R}}$ is the atomic position operators describing the displacement from the equilibrium position.
 The relative transition strength equation~(\ref{eq:relTransitionStrength}) then also becomes an operator $\hat{\mu}\left(\vec{R}_0+\hat{\vec{R}}\right)$.
 We compute the transition matrix elements between oscillator eigenstates with respect to the motional quantum numbers $\{n_q\}$: